 The asset does not aim to maintain a stable value by referencing an official currency, a insurance product, pension product, or any other regulated financial product under EU law.
 It does not grant financial rights, voting rights, or any contractual claims to its holders, ensuring that it remains outside the scope of regulatory frameworks applicable to traditional financial instruments.

-Furthermore, the crypto-asset is not categorized as a financial instrument, deposit,
+Furthermore, the crypto-asset is not categorized as a financial instrument, deposit, also be held and transferred.

 F.2 Crypto-asset functionality